 d.
 Group translocation is another form of active transport that can occur in prokaryotes.
 In this case, a substance is chemically altered during its transport across a membrane so that once inside, the cytoplasmic membrane becomes impermeable to that substance and it remains within the cell.

 An example of group translocation in bacteria is the phosphotransferase system.
 A high-energy phosphate group from phosphoenolpyruvate (PEP) is transferred by a series of enzymes to glucose.
 The final enzyme both phosphorylates the glucose and transports it across the membrane as glucose 6-phosphate (see Fig. 12A through 12D).
-(This is actually the first step in glycolysis.)
-Other sugars that are transported by group translocation are mannose and fructose.
+(This is actually the first step in glycolysis; see Fig. 13.)
+Other sugars that are transported by group translocation include mannose and fructose.